averyvisentin/terminal-tetris/README.md

 # Terminal Tetris

 This is a terminal-based Tetris game written in Python.
 It aims to be a feature-rich implementation of the classic game with modern mechanics.
-This project was created for personal use, with a future goal of porting it to Rust.
+This project was created for personal use.

 -----